-While the lawsuits play out, Get Out the Vote groups are planning to focus on voter education around the new photo ID requirements.
-Check Democracy NC and You Can Vote for training and outreach updates, and stay tuned to the Stamp NC Blue blog!
+While the lawsuits play out, it appears that voter photo ID will be enforced for the 2020 elections.
+Get Out the Vote groups are planning to focus on voter education around the new photo ID requirements.
+Check Democracy NC, You Can Vote, and the NC State Board of Elections for information, training and outreach updates regarding voter photo ID, and stay tuned to the Stamp NC Blue blog!
+REAL ID is NOT required to vote in 2020!

 Here are voter registration links for new and current NC voters: